 ENGINEERING PRACTICES LABORATORY

-The Foundry Laboratory - the fundamental of the manufacturing process, casting is learnt in this lab.
 Students learn how to prepare the mould, the method of melting the metal and pouring it into the mould etc. They become familiar with the tools used in foundry shop, casting allowances, casting defects and methods of eradicating the defects.
-The process of joining similar and dissimilar metals is studied in the welding shop and students gain practical working experience in arc welding, gas welding - gas cutting and soldering and brazing techniques.
-Students are given training on plumbing work, electrical wiring and wood working in carpentry shop along with the tools and their usage.
+The process of joining similar and dissimilar metals is studied in the welding shop and students gain practical working experience in arc welding, gas welding, gas cutting, soldering and brazing techniques.
+Students are given training on plumbing work and electrical wiring, and wood working in carpentry shop

 MANUFACTURING TECHNOLOGY LABORATORY

-Working in a lathe is one of the major requirements of a mechanical engineer.
-Students become skilled at lathe operations by performing turning, facing, thread cutting, knurling, chamfering, axial drilling, eccentric turning, step turning and taper turning along with the use of various tools.
-Lathe Tool Dynamometer which is used for measuring the cutting force exerted on the work piece by the tool in a lathe is available.
+Working on a lathe is one of the major requirements of a mechanical engineer.
+Students become skilled at lathe operations by performing turning, facing, thread cutting, knurling, chamfering, axial drilling, eccentric turning, step turning and taper turning, using various tools.
+The major equipment in this lab include CentreLathes and specialised machines for HorizontalMilling, Shaping, SurfaceGrinding, CylindricalGrinding, RadialDrilling, GearHobbling and Center-lessgrinding.

 FLUID MECHANICS AND MACHINERY LABORATORY

-In Fluid Mechanics and Machinery Laboratory, flow through pipes, orifice, mouthpieces, notches etc. are analysed by the students to measure the velocity of fluid, coefficient of discharge, and coefficient of velocity.
-The working principle and performance of hydraulic turbines and pumps are also taught here.
+In Fluid Mechanics and Machinery Laboratory, flow through pipes, orifices, mouthpieces, notches etc. are analyzed by the students to measure the velocity of fluid, coefficient of discharge, and coefficient of velocity.
+The major equipment in this lab are Orifice meter setup, Venturi meter setup, Rota meter setup, Reciprocating and Gear pump setup, Pelton wheel, Francis turbine and Kaplan turbine setup.

 STRENGTH OF MATERIALS LABORATORY

-The working principal and functioning of four bar chain mechanism, slider crank mechanism, governor mechanism, gyroscopic mechanism etc. are taught to the students theoretically in the class rooms are demonstrated to them in this laboratory.
-Vibration characteristics of springs, beams, shafts are also studied.
-Force transmitted to the foundation, cam profiles and cam jump phenomenon are experimentally learned in this laboratory.
+The working principle and functioning of four bar chain mechanism, slider crank mechanism, governor mechanism, gyroscopic mechanism etc., taught to the students theoretically in the class rooms are demonstrated to them in this laboratory.
+The major equipment’s in this lab are Cam follower setup, Motorised gyro scope, Governor Apparatus-Watt, Porter, Proell and Hartnell governors, Torsional Vibration of single rotor system setup.

 METROLOGY AND MEASUREMENT LABORATORY

-Student learns to use and calibrate measuring instruments and equipments.
-The main equipments in which students gain hands on experience are comparator, profile projector, sine bar, floating carriage micrometer, temperature measurement setup, force measurement setup and torque measurement setup.
+Student learns to use and calibrate measuring instruments and equipment.
+The main equipment in which students gain hands-on experience include Micrometer, VernierCalipercomparator, profile projector, sine bar, floating carriage micrometer, temperature measurement setup, force measurement setup and torque measurement setup.

-Students learn to design and test and control the fluid power circuits using pneumatic and hydraulic trainer kit.
-Students also learn to model and analyse basic electrical, hydraulic and pneumatic systems using LABVIEW software.
+Students learn to design, test and control fluid power circuits using pneumatic and hydraulic trainer kit.
+Students also learn to model and analyze basic electrical, hydraulic and pneumatic systems using LABVIEW software.
+Students also learn to program in 8085 Microprocessor and 8051 Microcontroller.

-The CAD/CAM laboratory has been set so as to facilitate the students and enable them to perform analysis on various parameters through softwares like AUTOCAD, CREO, ANSYS etc.
+The CAD/CAM laboratory facilitates the students to perform analysis on various parameters through software like AUTOCAD, CREO, and ANSYS etc.

 The Professional Body for Mechanical Engineers ‘SAE Collegiate Club’ was inaugurated on the 27th of April, 2016.